chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    -  Prefer an enum or bool cast to a default-sized int or uint over another size of int or uint

-   -  Prefer an enum, bool, int, or uint cast to a default-sized real over another size of real or complex
+   -  Prefer an int or uint cast to a real with the same width (if available) or next-largest width (if not) over a larger real

-   -  Prefer an enum, bool, int, or uint cast to a default-sized complex over another size of complex
+   -  Prefer an int or uint cast to a complex whose components are the same width (if available) or the next largest width (if not) over a larger complex

    -  Prefer real/imag cast to the complex with that component size (ie total width of twice the real/imag) over another size of complex